-You have done a lot of work investigating the power of ideas in the UN System.
+You have done a lot of work investigating the power of ideas in the UN system.
 How could we rethink our conceptual understanding of human development?

 With this conception of human development in mind, what are the key challenges for human development today?

 The absolute basis for human development is social cohesion – because without it we cannot solve any of the other challenges.
 But we see today an increased erosion of social cohesion, from leaders like Trump in the US or from political decisions such as Brexit, to the widespread negative impacts of technologies (like social media).
-Yet, social cohesion is fundamentally needed to solve environmental challenges, to protect future generations, and to achieve individual human wellbeing.
-Technology has both a positive and negative on social cohesion.
-Technologies enable us to enter into global discussions but often we don’t even know our own neighbours or see those around us as part of our social environment.
+Yet, social cohesion is fundamentally needed to solve environmental challenges, to protect future generations and to achieve individual human well-being.
+Technology has both a positive and negative impact on social cohesion.
+Technologies enable us to enter into global discussions, but often we don’t even know our own neighbours or see those around us as part of our social environment.
 Also, many technologies are amplifying extreme views, with negative consequences for social cohesion.
 In short, this erosion of social cohesion is a key challenge to human development.

 How can we make the human development approach more influential and more central in informing public debates?

 In my opinion, the HDI has run its course, and it is time to test new ideas.
 Unfortunately, some of the new concepts emerging are very unsatisfactory.
 Take for example, degrowth.
 In my opinion, degrowth is a hopeless term – hindering rather than helping discussions on sustainable consumption.
 Growth, and development, are words with powerful positive connotations, closely related to progress.
-But now is perhaps time to become more creative and rethink concepts and measures more closely related to wellbeing, both individual and social.
+But now is perhaps the time to become more creative and rethink concepts and measures more closely related to well-being, both individual and social.

 To conclude, what will be a meaningful and useful definition of human development for our changing world?

-I believe we need a definition of human development that moves beyond the individual level and associates development also with the social aspects of wellbeing.
+I believe we need a definition of human development that moves beyond the individual level and also associates development with the social aspects of well-being.

-Desmond McNeill political economist, has 50 years experience in development.
-His books include: The Contradictions of Foreign Aid (Routledge 1981, reissued 2020), Development Issues in Global Governance: Market Multilateralism and Public–Private Partnerships (with B. Bull), Routledge, 2009; and Global Poverty, Ethics and Human Rights: the role of multilateral organisations (with A. St. Clair), Routledge, 2012.He was a member of the Lancet–University of Oslo Commission on Global Governance for Health and is currently a member of IPES-Food (The International Panel of Experts on Sustainable Food Systems).
+Desmond McNeill is former Director of the Centre for Development and the Environment (SUM) at the University of Oslo, Norway.
+His books include: The Contradictions of Foreign Aid, Routledge 1981, reissued 2020; Development Issues in Global Governance: Market Multilateralism and Public–Private Partnerships (with B. Bull), Routledge, 2009; and Global Poverty, Ethics and Human Rights: the Role of Multilateral Organisations (with A. St. Clair), Routledge, 2012.He was a member of the Lancet–University of Oslo Commission on Global Governance for Health and is currently a member of the International Panel of Experts on Sustainable Food Systems.